ambiorix-web/ambiorix/docs/guide/websocket.md

 })
 ```

+## JavaScript

-These can be handled server side with the JavaScript websocket library or using the `Ambiorix` class.
+Messages sent from the server can be client-side with the JavaScript websocket library or using the `Ambiorix` class.
 It provides a static method to send messages through the websocket, like other method in R it accepts 1) the `name` of the message and 2) the `message` itself: `Ambiorix.send('hello', 'Hello from the client')`.

-One can also instantiate the class to add handlers with `receive` method then run `start` to listen to the incoming messages.
+One can also instantiate the class to add handlers with `receive` method then run `start` to have the handlers actually listen to incoming messages.

 ```js
 var wss = new Ambiorix();